-The #WalkCreate Gathering is the final event of the research project, “Walking Publics/Walking Arts: walking, wellbeing and community during Covid-19”.
+The #WalkCreate Gathering was the final event of the research project, “Walking Publics/Walking Arts: walking, wellbeing and community during Covid-19”.
 The project has explored how creative walking activities have been and could be used to mitigate social isolation and anxiety, maintain health and wellbeing, enhance social connectivity, and facilitate cultural empowerment.

-For the past 16 months, the research team has been investigating
+Since January 2021, the research team has been investigating

 - the walking experiences and creative interventions of people during COVID-19 restrictions.